Qing117/gridder/README.md

   - Color (from swatches or full spectrum)
 - Preview before saving
 - Export the image with the grid overlay to your photo gallery

+## Gridder is live on AppStore now!!!
+- This project began as a side project and first iOS app — now it's live and helping others create!
+- Thank you for checking it out!

 Contact the developer at yanqing117@gmail.com